kartonfarkas/api_docs/source/suite/emails/email_data.rst

    * - html_source
      - string
      - HTML source of the email
-     - Additional attributes for raw campaigns:
+     - Additional attributes for links when optional raw parameter is used:

        * *notrack*: link will not be tracked
        * *name*: link name